Elevator operator: New York City Subway stations

 There are a few elevator operators working in the New York City Subway system.
 They are located at five stations: 168th Street, 181st Street at St. Nicholas Avenue and at Fort Washington Avenue, 190th Street, and 191st Street in Washington Heights, upper Manhattan.
 In these stations, elevators serve as the sole or primary means of non-emergency access.
 The elevator attendants currently serve as a way to reassure passengers as the elevators are the only entrance to the platforms, and passengers often wait for the elevators with an attendant.
 The attendants at the five stations are primarily maintenance and cleaning workers who suffered injuries that made it hard for them to continue doing their original jobs.

 History

 The elevators were automated during the 1970s, but the operators were retained, though they were reduced in quantity in 2003.

-In 2004, the number of elevator attendants at the stations was reduced to one per station as a result of budget cuts by the Metropolitan Transportation Authority (MTA).
+In 2004, the number of elevator attendants at the stations was reduced to one per deep-bore station as a result of budget cuts by the Metropolitan Transportation Authority (MTA).
 The agency had intended to remove all the attendants, but kept one in each station after many riders protested.
 The change saved $1.2 million a year.
 In November 2007, the MTA proposed to eliminate the operators' positions, but on December 7, 2007, the MTA announced that it would not remove the remaining elevator operators due to pushback from elected officials and residents from the area.
 In October 2018, the MTA again proposed removing the elevator operators at the five stations, but this decision was reversed after dissent from the Transport Workers' Union.